HolgerJanz/FastAssembler/README.md

 # Fast Assembler
 Assembler for the [SpartaDOS X Upgrade Project](http://sdx.atari8.info) on Atari 8bit.
-The current version of Fast Assembler is part of the [SpartaDOS X Add-ons](http://sdx.atari8.info/index.php?show=en_addons).

 The current version is 1.8 19-05-21 and it works with all versions of SpartaDOS X. All files in the repository are ASCII encoded.
+It is part of the [SpartaDOS X Add-ons](http://sdx.atari8.info/index.php?show=en_addons).

 All files in ATR image are ATASCII encoded.

 ## Version 1.8